exercism/deprecated-mentors/README.md

 # Exercism Mentors

+**NOTE: This repository is deprecated.
+Mentor notes now live in the [exercism/website-copy](https://github.com/exercism/website-copy) repository.**

 ## Not a mentor?

 We are always looking for more mentors to help new people ramp up in the programming languages that Exercism supports.
 Read more about mentorship at Exercism on [mentoring.exercism.io](https://mentoring.exercism.io/).